mishushakov/GuitarLSTM-browser/README.md

 ### Areas of improvement / Future work

-- Make possible to upload .wav files instead of .json tensors
+- Make possible to work with .wav files natively instead of tensors
+- Make possible to upload/specify custom models
-- Allow effects (with projects like [Tone.js](https://tonejs.github.io/))
+- Add effects (with projects like [Tone.js](https://tonejs.github.io/))